GoogleCloudPlatform/document-ai-samples/DocAI Incubator Tools/README.md

        The updated json will have the line item entities added based on finding of header keywords given as input .
        Gcs output folder will have the updated jsons.

+5. **File name:** HITL Visualization Tool (External).pdf

+   This Document uses HITL updated Json and will Visualize the document with HITL updated entities (bounding boxes) and other entities    with colour variation

+   Input :   HITL Parsed jsons in a GCS folder

+   Expected output:
+       Excel file with image of document appended with bounding boxes for the entities updated in HITL and other entities with colour         variation and also a dot diagram which visualizes parent to child entity relation.

+6. **File name:** HITL REJECTED DOCUMENTS TRACKING [External].pdf

+   This Document gives the HITL rejected documents with a reason for rejection in csv file and also saves the rejected documents in a GCS folder given

+   Input :  LRO numbers in list
+             GCS folder to save the rejected documents

+   Expected output:
+       Csv file which has document name and reason for rejection and files saved in GCS path

+7. **File name:** PRE - POST HITL PARSER AND OCR ISSUE IDENTIFIER (External).pdf

+   This Document guides to find out the Parser performance and OCR issues by comparing pre and post HITL jsons

+   Input :  Pre HITL jsons in a GCS folder
+            Post HITL jsons in a GCS folder

+   Expected output:
+       A detailed comparision between pre and post HITL jsons with OCR and Parser issues highlighted and Entity wise issues are also provided in a seperate analysis folder.

+8. **File name:** Document AI Parser Result Merger(External).pdf

+   This Tool will combine various parser outputs into a single json file, the parser results provided can be of same document different parsers or different documents and different parsers.

+   Input :  GCS folder which contains multiple parser output files to combine into single json
+            GCS folder to save the merged jsons Expected output:
+       Merged parser output will be saved in the GCS folder.